danjweiner/AMM21/README.md

 1) p(k): The fraction of heritability mediated by the kth-closest gene
 2) e(A): Mediated heritability enrichment of a gene set

-What you need to provide for estimation:
+The two main ingredients you'll need for estimation are:
 1) GWAS summary statistics
 2) Gene sets for either 1) learning p(k) or 2) estimation of e(A)